magepages/mpdocs/docs/better-change-quantity/index.md

   - *Change Qty Step = Fixed Value*: Display step as similar as in **Qty Step Value** configuration
     - **Qty Step Value**:
-      - Enter the number of products for each time adding products to your cart
+      - Enter the number of products for each time adding products to your cart.
+The number of products for each step will be increased by arithmetic progression
       - For example: If **Qty Step Value = 2**, every time you add product to the cart, you must add 2 products

   - **Change Qty Step = Custom Value**: Display step increasing by the number configured in **Custom Step** field